aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 }
 ```

-The last thing we need to do is to add the `sendEmailVerificationNotification()` method to the User class which will override the default method that the User class gets from the MustVerifyEmail trait of its parent User class, to substitute our new queued notification instead of the original notification.
+Now we need to add the `sendEmailVerificationNotification()` method to the `App\User` class which will override the default method that it gets from the `MustVerifyEmail` trait of its parent class.
+Then we can notify the user using the `QueuedVerifyEmail` notification to substitute our new queued notification instead of the original notification.

 ```php
 class User extends Authenticatable implements MustVerifyEmail